sergei-grigorev/masked-email-backup/README.md

   init             Create or update the program configuration update-password  Store new fastmail password.
-The old record might be deleted refresh-db       Download the whole emails list and update the database export           Export all email aliases show             Show all email aliases help             Print this message or the help of the given subcommand(s)
+The old record might be deleted refresh-db       Download the whole emails list and update the database export-lua       Export all email aliases using provided lua script show             Show all email aliases help             Print this message or the help of the given subcommand(s)